espressif/esp-at/docs/en/Compile_and_Develop/How_to_customize_BLE_services.rst

 For more information about UUID, please refer to `Bluetooth Special Interest Group (SIG) Assigned Numbers <https://www.bluetooth.com/specifications/assigned-numbers/>`_.

-If you use the default source file on your ESP device without any modification and establish a Bluetooth LE connection, you will get the following result after querying the server service on the client side.
+If you use the default source file on your {IDF_TARGET_NAME} without any modification and establish a Bluetooth LE connection, you will get the following result after querying the server service on the client side.

 .. figure:: ../../_static/ble_default_service.png
     :scale: 100 %